N2itive RSX Series Ride Height Adjustment Lowering Links For Tesla Model S & Xdonverse2023-03-04T14:36:54-08:00

 To remove the other side of the link, hold the sensor’s swing arm with pliers or your fingers while you slowly and carefully remove the link by bending it back until it pops off the ball.
 The pliers should hold the swing arm in a neutral position so that it doesn’t bend or tweak when you pull the ball joint apart.
 This prevents stress on the sensor itself.
 Please use extreme caution here so you don’t break the ball off or damage the sensor.
-Please note that many Tesla’s use a plastic front upper control arm.
+Please also note that many Tesla’s use a plastic front upper control arm.
 The plastic tabs that hold the ball on the underside of the arm are notorious for breaking so please use caution while removing the OEM sensor link from the ball!

-- With the rear of the vehicle finished you can now move onto the front by following the same procedure for the rear.
+With the rear of the vehicle finished you can now move onto the front by following the same procedure for the rear.
 With the front suspension you can complete the install with the wheels on however you need to raise the suspension to the “Very High” position and set the settings to “Jack Mode”.
 Plaid and Long Range versions may find removing the links easier with the front wheels off.

 WARNING: Many Tesla OEM front upper control arms are entirely made of plastic.
 The ball that the link attaches to on the front upper control arm is a part of this plastic mold.
 This ball can easily be broken off so please be careful since if you break it, you will need an entire new arm.
-The below image shows the RSX-1 lowering links installed on the front suspension.
+The below image shows the RSX series lowering links installed on the front suspension.

 Please contact us with any questions or help you may need.
 We are here for you.